Why Buy A Suit Online

-- Know your chest, waist and inseam measurements as well as your height and weight.
+- Know Your Measurements.
+You’ll need to know your chest, waist and inseam measurements as well as your height and weight.

-- Be cognizant of return/alterations policies.
-Colors may not work or the fit may be way off, and you don’t want to get stuck with something you can’t return.
+- Read The Return Policies.
+You may not like the colors or the fit may be way off and you don’t want to get stuck with a suit you can’t return.

-- Use a good computer monitor: colors can (and often will) look different in person than on-screen.
+- Use A Good & Calibrated Computer Monitor.
+Fabric colors can (and often will) look different in person than on-screen.

 The numbers refer to chest sizes (in inches), while the letters refer to the length of the jacket: Short, Regular, Long, and Extra Long.
 The difference between each length is generally about 1.25″.

 Consult the brand’s size chart to see how they size things for your height and weight.
 Remember that each brand will have subtle differences in their block patterns.